 Brendan: Yeah, well it must be, unless we had 20 people on stage with us.
 It’s very different.

 Gina: When we play live, we feed off the crowd’s energy, exchanging emotion with them, pumping out everything we’ve got.

-Brendan: So, as far as the rawness goes, I was always an advocate that the live show should not be, let’s just play the album.
-I always felt ripped off as a person attending a show if that’s all we were seeing.
+Brendan: So, as far as the rawness goes, I was always an advocate that the live show should not be, "Let’s just play the album."
+I always felt ripped off as a person attending a show, if that’s all we were seeing.
 There was no extra there, there was no improvisation.
-It should be live show without a net,to some extent.
-I am a fan of the Allman brothers for example….
-They would go off on a 20-minute jam if they so desired.
+It should be a live show without a net-to some extent.
+I am a fan of The Allman Brothers for example….
+They would go off on a 20 minute jam if they so desired.
 It would be different every time they played it.
-I like the bare bones of it, just everyone having to pick up the slack and fill in the should because we have more of a job to do.
+I like the bare bones of it, just everyone having to pick up the slack and fill in - because we have more of a job to do.
 I must play rhythm and leads as well as keyboards and vocals… The drummer must do percussion and drums, the bass player must play rhythm guitar and bass.
 We all have an extra job to do and it makes us all work harder.
-Keeps us on our toes, putting everything we have into every note, the audience knows.
+Keeps us on our toes, putting everything we have into every note.
+The audience knows.

 TRR: What/Who are some of your music influences?

 Brendan: We have so many.
 It is nearly impossible to name just a few but we will try.
 Well, there is Pete Townsend, Edward Van Halen, Joe Satriani, there is also Leon Russell, Queen, The Allman Brothers, guitar juggernaut Shawn Lane, Eric Johnson, Zakk Wylde, Dimebag Darrel, Elvis, Johnny Cash, Jim Croce.
 Peter Frampton, Sly Stone, Leslie West, The Beatles, Kings X. The list continues forever, believe me.
 We have a healthy eclectic taste in music, and we think that played a big part in developing our sound and style.